1 out of 4 people found this review helpfulwrite a review of this game

-This is how to make shootemup games!
+SummaryThis is how to make shoot-em-up games (v1.5)

 The GoodI was not very fond this genre, because I looked at the wrong games.
-Most of these (even if they have good graphics/music and a working collision detection) are mindless, boring, repetitive, impossibly hard, and very, VERY frustrating.
+Most of these (even if they are well programmed), are mindless, boring, repetitive, impossibly hard, and very, VERY frustrating.
 This was one of the most popular genres in the 80's, but it looks like they missed the point most of the time.

 And there is Gradius, from Konami.
 They took Scramble (another great game of theirs) and improved it.
 They added a power-up system, among many other new features.
 I don't know what is the arcade original like, but the MSX port of is very well done.

 The game is quite hard, but not impossible!
 Checkpoints are scarce, but fortunately, if you loose all your lives, you can continue from the last checkpoint again, in case you press F5 in time.
 Due to the power up system, you have to involve a little bit of tactics if you want to have the right weapons at the right time.
 When you die, you loose all the upgrades.
 I noticed that the developers placed the checkpoints that way you can collect just enough upgrades you will need at the end of the level.
-This is not obvious at the first few try, but as you find out the right path and right timing, you will succeed!
+This is not obvious at the first few try, but as you find out the right path and right timing, success comes.

 The BadI can't think of a problem in the MSX version.
 The C64, ZX Spectrum, and Amstrad CPC versions are not as good ports as this, but I don't want to talk about them right now.